azee/phonewords/README.md

 Parts
 ------
 Code is divided into 3 major parts.
 1. Core.
-Business logic of trie-tree traversal.
+Business logic of trie-tree traversal
-2. Dictionary provider - a possibility to implement words providers from different sources.
+2. Dictionary provider - a possibility to implement words providers from different sources
 3. Executor.
-A possibility to implement different user interaction strategies.
+A possibility to implement different user interaction strategies

 Core
 ------